heckler341/i3_config/README.md

 # i3_config
+My .i3 config for a xubuntu install that lives on a flash drive.

-My .i3 config.
-Will prolly not be updated as changes are made.
+Will probably not be worked on again.